QlokieXD/NfsMod/README.md

 # NfsMod
-download rar, unpack it in nfs main directory then swap existing files, MAKE A BACKUP OF THOSE FOLDERS then we slayyy
+download rar, unpack it in nfs main directory then swap existing files, MAKE A BACKUP OF THOSE FOLDERS before tho if something goes wrong then we slayyy